tainacan/tainacan-wiki/dev/creating-metadata-type.md

 ## Creating the PHP Class

-Now you have to create the class you just register, and use its constructor to set the basic features of you Metadata Type.
-Lets go slowly by checking the content of `metadata_type/metadata-type.php`:
+Now you have to create the class you just registered, and use its constructor to set the basic features of your Metadata Type.
+Let's go slowly by checking the content of `metadata_type/metadata-type.php`:

 ```php
 <?php